helianthuszhu/SFM.subtype.CRC/README.md

 # SFM.subtype.CRC
-data and code to perform SFM-subtype abalysis
+data and code to perform SFM-subtype analysis